 Amy Cavanaugh is a director of the Norfolk Mortgage Management board.
-She is currently the General Manager Operations at Pinnacle Life and has experience in strategy and operations in the financial services industry.
+Amy is Head of Customer Experience at GoCar Finance and has experience in strategy and operations in the financial services industry.

 Amy enjoys running and spending time with her two daughters.